KevinCouillard/Omni-Notes-Python/README.rst

 Current State
 ================

--Basic front end implementation of toolbar and sidebar_ -Basic front and backend implementation for the text/checklist note types_ -Basic UI design from limitations in style options
+-Basic front end implementation of toolbar and sidebar <br>
+-Basic front and backend implementation for the text/checklist note types <br>
+-Basic UI design from limitations in style options

 Future State
 ================

-I do not have many hopes for the expansion of this application as I created it to help myself learn Python._
+I do not have many hopes for the expansion of this application as I created it to help myself learn Python. <br>
 However, I moved this project to a Tkinter implementation b/c of the limitations of using Toga and BeeWare.